"UBC is one of the best universities in the world, with outstanding medical education and research. "

 If you believe that you will not receive the Study Permit in time for your stated program start date, please contact your graduate program to discuss the possibility of changing your start date.

-The UBC Housing department's application process is entirely separate from Graduate and Postdoctoral Studies admissions process.
-The number of applicants for all housing properties exceeds the number of vacancies available for new applicants so it is important to apply as early as possible if you plan to live on campus.
+The UBC Student Housing and Hospitality Services' application process is entirely separate from Graduate and Postdoctoral Studies admissions process.
+The number of applicants for all housing properties exceeds the number of vacancies available for new applicants so it is important to apply as early as possible if you wish to live on campus.

 You will be asked to accept your offer of admission online through the "My Applications" portal.
 Some programs will provide an offer expiry on the letter.
 Please ensure that you accept your offer before the expiry deadline.
 Offer acceptance is a condition that has to be met before you are able to register at UBC.